Beyond the Delay-Doppler Domain: A Time-Frequency Framework for Low-Overhead, Scalable OTFS Channel Estimation: Simulation Results

-During simulation, each transmit antenna multiplexes information-bearing symbols on the DD grid, leaving $N_p$ randomly selected DD guard bins empty.
+During simulation, each transmit antenna multiplexes data symbols on the DD grid, leaving $N_p$ randomly selected DD guard bins empty.
 After converting the DD domain symbols into the TF domain, the pilots and TF guard bins are injected as described in \cref{sec:pilot}.
-The frequency arm is located on the TX$_1$ with support set ${\cal P}_1 (1, M/2-P_{\tau}; P_{\tau}, P_{\nu})$, while the time arm is located on TX$_3$ with support set ${\cal P}_3 (N/2-P_{\nu}/2, M/2; P_{\tau}, P_{\nu})$.
-The modulated time-domain signal is constructed as explained in \cref{sec:MIMO_OTFS} and transmitted.
+The frequency arm of length $P_{\tau}$ is located at $[n,m]=[64, 1:P_{\tau}]$ on the TX$_1$, while the time arm of length $P_{\nu}$ is located at $[n,m]=[1:P_{\nu},256]$ on TX$_2$.
+Additionally, $P_{\rm random}$ pilots are randomly injected into other antennas.
+By default, $P_{\tau}=P_{\nu}=64$ and $P_{\rm random}=16$, with $8$ pilots allocated to each of $\mathrm{TX}_3$ and $\mathrm{TX}_4$.
+The transmitted time-domain signal is constructed as explained in \cref{eq:ISFFT,eq:Heisenberg} of \cref{sec:MIMO_OTFS}.
+After passing through the channel, the signal is received and brought to the TF domain (\cref{thm:Y}).
 Coarse channel parameter estimates are obtained as described in \cref{sec:coarse_estimates}.
 Then, a virtual array is constructed as described in \cref{sec:SSR} based on the orthogonal received TF pilots.
-An SSR problem is formulated with the dictionary matrix compactly constructed around the coarse estimates.
-The number of grid points for each scatterer is $G_{\theta}=3$, $G_{\varphi}=17$, $G_{\nu}=5$, and $G_{\tau}=11$.
-There are three scatterers in the channel, and their discretized parameter space may overlap with each other, resulting in a total length of discretized parameter space $7,317$, which is the number of columns of $\tilde{\mathbf \Phi}$.
-The number of rows is $N_p\times N_c$, \eg, $2,032$ for $P_{\tau}=P_{\nu}=64$ and $N_c=16$.
-The $\tilde{\mathbf \Phi}$ is `ill-posed' but is resolvable, attributed to the key property of the SSR technique, which can recover sparse signals from much fewer observations.
-For the integer Doppler case, the elements in $\tilde{\mathbf \Phi}$ are taken as in \cref{sec:SSR}, while for the fractional Doppler case are taken as in \cref{sec:fractional_doppler}.
+An SSR problem is formulated using a compactly constructed dictionary matrix based on the coarse estimates.
+The number of grid points for each scatterer is $G_{\theta}=11$, $G_{\tau}=11$, and $G_{\nu}=21$.
+The elements in $\tilde{\mathbf \Phi}$ are taken as described in \cref{sec:SSR}.
 Upon solving the SSR problem, we obtain the refined estimates.